smjonas/live-command.nvim/README.md

 Determines the line range the command is executed on to calculate the highlights.
 By default, if you run a command like `42Norm dsb`, changes to buffer lines outside the given range (here: `42,42`) will not be previewed for performance reasons.

-For certain commands that operate on surrounding lines (such as `dsb`), it makes sense to increase this range, e.g. `{ -20, 20, kind = "relative" }`.
+For certain commands that operate on surrounding lines (such as `dsb`), it makes sense to increase this range.
+Use `{ kind = "visible" }` to make the diff algorithm use all lines that are visible in the current buffer.
+Tradeoff: this may sometimes be inaccurate because lines beyond the visible area are affected.

+For even more fine-tuned control over the lines there is the `"relative"` kind:
-This will include the previous / next 20 lines.
+`{ -20, 20, kind = "relative" }` will include the previous / next 20 lines relative to the current
+cursor position.

-To make sure that all highlights are shown, you can use `{ 1, -1, kind = "absolute" }` (lines are 1-based, negative values are counted from the end of the buffer).
+To always use all buffer contents you can use `{ 1, -1, kind = "absolute" }`
+(lines are 1-based, negative values are counted from the end of the buffer).
+Be aware of potential performance issues when using this option though.

 ---